-- Prescription Drug Products for outpatient use that are filled by a prescription order or refill. - Self-injectable medications.
-This exclusion does not apply to medications which, due to their characteristics, (as determined by UnitedHealthcare, must typically be administered or directly supervised by a qualified provider or licensed/certified health professional in an outpatient setting). - Non-injectable medications given in a Physician's office.
-This exclusion does not apply to non-injectable medications that are required in an Emergency and consumed in the Physician's office. - 4.
-Over-the-counter drugs and treatments. - 5.
-Growth hormone therapy.
+- 1. Prescription Drug Products for outpatient use that are filled by a prescription order or refill. - 2.
+Self-administered or self-infused medications.
+This exclusion does not apply to medications which, due to their characteristics, (as determined by UnitedHealthcare), must typically be administered or directly supervised by a qualified provider or licensed/certified health professional in an outpatient setting.
+This exclusion does not apply to hemophilia treatment centers contracted to dispense hemophilia factor medications directly to Covered Persons for self-infusion.